 Role-based access control (RBAC) is an approach that restricts system access to resources based on user roles.

-Using RBAC, an administrator is now able to create roles which could restrict the user from accessing specific resources.
+To leverage Kublr RBAC capabilities, an administrator is now able to create roles which could restrict the user from accessing specific resources.
 For example, a role can be created which allows the user to view and update clusters, but does not allow deleting them.
 Roles can be created in global scope (impacts all spaces) or space scope (impacts a specific space in which it is created).

 Keycloak provides administrators with control over the users.
 To log in to your keycloak administrative screen, open an existing platform and follow the keycloak link.